What Are Hallucinogens? Short- and Long-Term Side Effects and Treatment

 - Numbness or diminished response to pain.

-The effects of the drug are often enhanced when PCP is mixed with others substances, such as alcohol, stimulants such as cocaine, or depressants including narcotic medications.
+The effects of the drug are often enhanced when PCP is mixed with others substances, such as alcohol, stimulants like cocaine, or depressants, including narcotic medications.
 Mixing PCP with alcohol or other drugs can increase the risk of adverse effects and overdose.

-PCP intoxication increases the risk of injuries from assaults, accidents, or falls 5.
-Chronic PCP use can lead to impairments in cognition, speech, and memory, and these deficits may last for months 5.
-It’s not uncommon for long-term PCP users to also experience 5, 17:
+PCP intoxication increases a person’s risk of injuries from assaults, accidents, or falls.5 Chronic PCP use can lead to impairments in cognition, speech, and memory, and these deficits may last for months.5 It’s not uncommon for long-term PCP users to also experience:5,17

 - Heart attacks.